karunakarrao/DevOps/Docker/Docker-notes.md

 make a custom NGINX image, you must have a clear picture of what the final state of the image will be.
 	1. The image should have NGINX pre-installed which can be done using a package manager or can be built from source.
 	2. The image should start NGINX automatically upon running.

-How to Ignore Unnecessary Files: .dockerignore,  The .dockerignore file contains a list of files and directories to be excluded from image builds.This .dockerignore file has to be in the build context.
+How to Ignore Unnecessary Files:   The `.dockerignore` file contains a list of files and directories to be excluded from image builds.This `.dockerignore` file has to be in the build context.
 Files and directories mentioned here will be ignored by the COPY instruction.
 But if you do a bind mount, the .dockerignore file will have no effect.

 step-1: Now, create a new file named Dockerfile in an empty directory custom-nginx.
 A Dockerfile is a collection of instructions that, once processed by the daemon, results in an image.
 Content for the Dockerfile is as follow
 -------------------------------------------------------------